-11.5 MPLAB ASM30 Assembler, Linker and Librarian
+11.6 MPLAB ASM30 Assembler, Linker and Librarian

-MPLAB ASM30 Assembler produces relocatable machine code from symbolic assembly language for dsPIC30F devices.
-MPLAB C30 C Compiler uses the assembler to produce its object file.
+MPLAB ASM30 assembler produces relocatable machine code from symbolic assembly language for dsPIC30F devices.
+MPLAB C30 compiler uses the assembler to produce it's object file.
 The assembler generates relocatable object files that can then be archived or linked with other relocatable object files and archives to create an executable file.
 Notable features of the assembler include: